rancher/elemental-docs/docs/custom-install.md

 Elemental installed OS images can be customized in different ways.

 One option is to remaster container OS images by simply using a docker build.
-SLE Micro for Rancher images are regular container images, so it is absolutely possible to create a new image using a Dockerfile based on SLE Micro for Rancher.
+SLE Micro images are regular container images, so it is absolutely possible to create a new image using a Dockerfile based on SLE Micro.
 See [Build Custom OS Images](/custom-images.md) section for further details on that possibility.

 Alternatively, it is also possible to provide additional resources within the installation